MorrisMA/M65C02A/README.md

     inner interpreter with single byte instruction, and it also implements the ENTER/DOCOLON operation with another single byte instruction.
 The ITC FORTH version of these operations are supported using the IND prefix instruction.
-    Instructions for pushing, popping, and incrementing IP and W are also included.
+    Instructions for pushing, popping, and incrementing IP and W are also included;

     (13)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
 These instructions are useful